Published:

 1. Why food trucks and market stalls must sell online and on-site today

-Swiss gastronomy is changing.
+The Swiss gastronomy landscape is changing.
 According to the Swiss Payment Monitor, over 70 % of Swiss consumers regularly use cashless payment methods.
 For food trucks and mobile stalls, this means: those who only accept cash lose customers.
 At the same time, regular customers increasingly expect the option to pre-order online and pick up their food at the desired time.

-Scenario A: Pre-order and Pick-up
+Scenario A: Pre-order and pickup

 A passerby discovers your stall and orders spontaneously.
-They pay contactlessly using a debit card, credit card, Apple Pay, Google Pay or a TWINT QR code.
+They pay contactlessly using a debit card, credit card, Apple Pay, Google Pay, or via a TWINT QR code.
 For this, you need a mobile card terminal or Tap to Pay on your smartphone.
 Tap to Pay means that your iPhone or Android device itself becomes a card reader — without any additional hardware.

 Scenario C: Catering and event orders